Asteski/WinMac/README.md

 StartAllBack enhances the functionality of the Windows Taskbar by introducing features inspired by earlier versions of Windows, such as Windows 7 and Windows 10.
 It brings back familiar elements like colored title bars and customizable Start buttons.

-Additionally, StartAllBack offers options for customizing the appearance and behavior of the Taskbar to suit individual user preferences.
+Additionally, StartAllBack offers options for customizing the appearance and behavior of the Taskbar to suit individual user preferences, including taskbar size, position, dynamic transparency, start menu orb and tasks alignment and tray icons spacing.

 - **Enhanced Explorer**